 For the purposes of clarity the Home Office, defines Modern Slavery as:

 “The legal exploitation of people for personal or commercial gain.
 Victims are trapped in servitude, which they are deceived or coerced into, and feel they cannot leave.
 It includes human trafficking.
 Common forms of exploitation include domestic servitude, sexual exploitation, and forced marriage.
 Forced criminality and forced labour”.

-ABL has a zero tolerance appetitive towards any form of modern slavery and human trafficking and is committed to acting ethically and with integrity in all its business dealings with relationships.
+ABL has no appetite for any form of modern slavery and human trafficking and is committed to acting ethically and with integrity in all its business dealings with relationships.